 AFTER THE RUN

 10. Right when you get home be sure to drink a lot of ice water to cool down.
-However, to balance out the ice water and not throw off you pH balance too much, make sure you get a beverage with electrolytes too.
-I try to go as natural as I can, so coconut water, Vitamin Water, or Smart Water are all good choices for me.
+However, to balance out the ice water and not throw off your pH balance too much, make sure you get a beverage with electrolytes too.
+I try to go as naturally as I can, so coconut water, Vitamin Water, or Smart Water are all good choices for me.

 11. Stretch!
 Not just your legs, make sure to do some downward dog to loosen up your upper body.
 Pinch your shoulders together while you’re in it for extra stress relief.
 I swear this is one of the keys to avoiding a migraine after some heat exposure.
 Just a few seconds does the trick!

-I know these may sound a little extreme and funny, but really, when your body likes to run long distances in 50 degree weather, getting into the 90’s and 100’s is a tough thing.
-I swear when I do all of the above I’m able to have a healthy, happy run even even the hot Arizona summer.
+I know these may sound a little extreme and funny, but really, when your body likes to run long distances in 50-degree weather, getting into the 90’s and 100’s is a tough thing.
+I swear when I do all of the above I’m able to have a healthy, happy run even the hot Arizona summer.

 Anything I missed?
 Any tips you have that help you survive the heat on a run?